-The 5 stages of "progression of economic value" from commodities to goods to services and, ultimately, to experiences - by Joseph Pine II and James H. Gilmore the sake of innovation, but about this single differentiator: the Customer Experience.
+The 5 stages of "progression of economic value" from commodities to goods to services and, ultimately, to experiences - by Joseph Pine II and James H. Gilmore

 Customer Experience and eCommerce go hand in hand.
 We expect nothing less than a seamless, agreeable process that takes relatively little time, and is personalized and straight-to-the-point.
 Conceiving and delivering the best online experience is not, however, as easy as it may seem at first glance.